-- 1.12 This SA solely relates to the Site Allocations DPD.
-It is informed by the SA of the Core Strategy. - 1.13 Options for the spatial distribution of development in the Borough were appraised as part of the SA of the Core strategy.
-It concluded that the most sustainable location for development would be on previously developed land in the main centres, in particular, the Town Centre.
-The SA of the Core Strategy also recognised that land released from the Green Belt will be needed to deliver additional homes, especially family homes, which cannot all be met in high density flatted developments.
-The SA of the Site Allocations DPD has been carried within this broad context.
-In this regard, one of the primary purposes of the SA is to identify through the appraisal any mitigation measures that might be necessary to be incorporated as key requirements for the sustainable development of the various allocations.
-The key requirements of the individual allocations in the DPD reflect the outcome of the SA. - 1.14 This draft SA Report sets out the approach and outcome of the SA and SEA prepared in-house by Woking Borough Council for the Site Allocations DPD.
+1.14 This SA Report sets out the approach and outcome of the SA and SEA prepared inhouse by Woking Borough Council for the Site Allocations DPD.
 The SA has been carried out as an integral part of the Site Allocations DPD process and has informed the selection of preferred sites for allocation.
 In this regard, both documents should be read in conjunction with each other.
-A copy of this draft SA Report is on the Council's website.
-Comments received from the public consultation period (Regulation 18 consultation) have informed this iteration of the SA Report, which in turn has informed the Submission Draft Site Allocations DPD.
-The comments received during the next consultation period (Regulation 19) will be used to inform further stages of the Site Allocations DPD process..
+A copy of this SA Report is on the Council's website.
+Comments received from the public consultation period (Regulation 18 consultation) have informed this iteration of the SA Report, which in turn has informed the 'Regulation 19' version of the Site Allocations DPD.
+The comments received during the next consultation period (Regulation 19) will be used to inform further stages of the Site Allocations DPD process.
 The final SA Report is one of the 'Proposed Submission' documents that must be 'published', as per Regulation 19 of the Local Planning Regulations 20122 and submitted to the Secretary of State.
 In this regard, a key purpose of the SA Report is to meet the requirements of the Act to help justify a sound DPD.